All Products

 The number of public IP addresses for which the Internet firewall can be enabled.

-The quota depends on the number of protectable public IP addresses and the peak total traffic that you purchased.
+Depends on the number of protectable public IP addresses you purchased and the peak of the total traffic that can be processed.
 If the quota is insufficient, you can upgrade the specifications.

-Different Cloud Firewall editions have different quotas for public IP addresses.
+Different Cloud Firewall editions have different public IP address quota limits.
 For more information, see Subscription 1.0.

 Note

-If your service traffic exceeds the purchased traffic processing capacity of Cloud Firewall, the product Service-level agreement (SLA) cannot be guaranteed.
-This may trigger protective measures, such as disabling security features (ACL, IPS, and log audit), shutting down the firewall for assets that exceed the traffic limit, or causing packet loss due to rate limiting.
+If your service traffic exceeds the purchased processing capacity of Cloud Firewall, the Service-Level Agreement (SLA) is not guaranteed.
+This may trigger downgrade rules, such as disabling security features (access control list (ACL), IPS, log auditing), shutting down the firewall for assets with excessive traffic, or rate limiting and packet loss.

-If your service traffic is at risk of exceeding the limit, see Pay-as-you-go for Elastic Traffic for Subscription.
+If your service traffic is at risk of exceeding the limit, see Pay-as-You-Go for Elastic Traffic on Subscription.

-Billing is based on the actual number of public IP addresses for which protection is enabled and the peak of the total traffic processed.
+You are charged based on the actual number of protected public IP addresses and the peak of the total traffic processed.
 There is no quota limit.
 For more information about billing, see Pay-as-you-go 1.0.

 Protected Internet Traffic

-The peak total Internet traffic processed.
-The billable bandwidth is the higher of the inbound or outbound Internet traffic bandwidth.
+The peak of the total Internet traffic processed.
+The billing is based on the higher value between the inbound and outbound Internet traffic bandwidth.

 View the protection status of assets

-Cloud Firewall collects statistics on the current number of Internet firewall instances and the number of unprotected public IP addresses.
-You can enable protection for public assets as required.
+Cloud Firewall collects statistics on the current number of Internet firewall instances and unprotected public IP addresses.
+You can enable protection for public assets as needed.

 Note

-To ensure the security of your service traffic, we recommend that you enable Internet firewall protection for all public assets in your Alibaba Cloud account.
+To ensure the security of your service traffic, enable Internet firewall protection for all public assets under your Alibaba Cloud account.

 1. Log on to the Cloud Firewall console.